JoakimMansson/HomeAlarm/README.md

 ## How it works
-The mobile app was created using Kivy and to allow communication between the phone and RPi I used mongoDB to update certain important information.
-The RPi uses openCV computer vision for detecting any humans using a cascade classifier.
-The RPi system also has certain fail-safes in case the power would go out in which the script will start itself upon re-gaining power, also if it fails to access the camera in a certain instance it will skip that iteration and notify the user.
+The mobile app was created using Kivy, and MongoDB was utilized to facilitate communication between the phone and the Raspberry Pi (RPi), enabling updates to certain important information.
+The RPi employs OpenCV computer vision to detect humans using a cascade classifier.
+Additionally, the RPi system includes specific fail-safes; for example, if the power goes out, the script will restart itself upon regaining power.
+If the system fails to access the camera at a particular instance, it will skip that iteration and notify the user.